wearetheframers/frame-core-wip/docs/API/frame/framer/brain/memory/memory.md

 It supports both global and multi-user memory contexts, as well as different types of memory storage (core, short-term, and long-term).
 When no user ID is provided, memories are stored in a global context.
 When multiple user IDs are provided, the memory retrieval process searches across all specified user IDs.

 This is achieved using the MemoryService and Mem0Adapter, which abstract away the underlying storage solution and provide a flexible interface for memory operations.
+The architecture allows for easy swapping of memory components, offering alternatives like RAG with the same interface but different underlying drivers.

 ## Memory Types